ShaifArfan/meal-khuj/README.md

 ## Meal-khuj

-A react app, where you can find meals recipe and save your favorite recipe for later.
+A react (`Next.js` + `React Query`) app, where you can find meals recipe and save your favorite recipe for later.

+### Tech Used

+- Next.js
+- React Query
+- Axios
+- React-hot-toast

 **live preview: [https://meal-khuj.netlify.app](https://meal-khuj.netlify.app)**<br>
 **youtube-tutorial: [https://youtu.be/JtfduKrxRH8](https://youtu.be/JtfduKrxRH8)**<br>